-- A. Vehicle Traffic Signal Head Assembly: Comply with current MUTCD and ITE standards. - 1.
-Housing: - a.
+A. Vehicle Traffic Signal Head Assembly: Comply with current MUTCD and ITE standards.

+1. Housing:

+- a.
 Individual signal sections made of a durable polycarbonate.
-The black color to be an integral part of the materials composition. - b.
+Use color specified in the contract documents.
+Color to be an integral part of the materials composition. - b.
 Self-contained unit capable of separate mounting or inclusion in a signal face containing two or more signal sections rigidly and securely fastened together. - c.
 Equipped with openings and positive locking devices in the top and bottom so that it may be rotated between waterproof supporting brackets capable of being directed and secured at any angle in the horizontal plane. - d.
-Doors and lenses with suitable watertight gaskets and doors that are suitably hinged and held securely to the body of the housing by simple locking devices of noncorrosive material.
+Doors and lenses with suitable watertight gaskets and doors that are suitably hinged and held securely to the body of the housing by simple locking devices of non-corrosive material.
 Doors are to be easily removed and reinstalled without use of special tools. - 2.
 Optical System: Designed to prevent any objectionable reflection of sun rays even at times of the day when the sun may shine directly into the lens. - 3.
-Lenses: 12 inch diameter polycarbonate.
+Lenses: 12 inch (300 mm) diameter polycarbonate.
 Do not use glass lenses. - 4.
 Visors: - a.
+Standard Installation:

-Standard Installation: - 1) Each signal lens is to have a visor with the bottom 25% open. - 2) Minimum 0.1 inch in thickness and black in color. - 3) Fits tightly against the housing door with no filtration of light between the visor and door. - 4) Minimum length of 9 1/2 inches.
+- 1) Each signal lens is to have a visor with the bottom 25% open. - 2) Minimum 0.1 inch (2.5 mm) in thickness and black in color. - 3) Fits tightly against the housing door with no filtration of light between the visor and door. - 4) Minimum length of 9 1/2 inches (240 mm).
 Ensure the visor angle is slightly downward. - b.
-Optically Programmed Sections: Make sure the optical unit and visor are designed as a whole to eliminate the return of outside rays entering the unit from above the horizontal. - 5.
-Terminal Block: - a.
+Optically Programmed Sections: Make sure the optical unit and visor are designed as a whole to eliminate the return of outside rays entering the unit from above the horizontal.

+5. Terminal Block:

+- a.
 Three-section signal equipped with a six position terminal block. - b.
+Four- and five-section signal equipped with an eight position terminal block.

+6. Backplate:

-Four- and five-section signal equipped with an eight position terminal block. - 6.
-Backplate: - a.
-Manufactured one-piece, durable, black plastic capable of withstanding a 100 mph wind. - b.
-Provides 5 inches of black field around the assembly. - 7.
-Mounting Hardware: - a.
-Fixed: 1 1/2 inch aluminum pipe and fittings, natural aluminum finish for galvanized poles or match the pole color.
-Secure to pole with a minimum 5/8 inch wide stainless steel banding material. - b.
+- a.
+Manufactured one-piece, durable, black plastic capable of withstanding a 100 mph (160 kph) wind. - b.
+Provides 5 inches (125 mm) of black field around the assembly.

+7. Mounting Hardware:

+- a.
+Fixed: 1 1/2 inch (37.5 mm) aluminum pipe and fittings, natural aluminum finish for galvanized poles or match the pole color.
+Secure to pole with a minimum 5/8 inch (16 mm) wide stainless steel banding material. - b.
 Universally Adjustable: Rigid mounted, consisting of both top and bottom brackets and easily adjustable in both horizontal and vertical planes. - 8.
-LED Modules: Comply with current ITE standards. - B. Pedestrian Traffic Signal Head Assembly: Comply with current MUTCD and ITE standards. - 1.
-Housing: - a.
+LED Modules: Comply with current ITE standards. - B. Pedestrian Traffic Signal Head Assembly: Comply with current MUTCD and ITE standards.

+1. Housing:

+- a.
 Made of a durable polycarbonate.
-Black color to be an integral part of the materials composition. - b.
+Use color specified in the contract documents.
+Color to be an integral part of the materials composition. - b.
 Self-contained unit capable of separate mounting or inclusion in a signal face containing one or more signal sections rigidly and securely fastened together. - c.
 Equipped with openings and positive locking devices in the top and bottom so that it may be rotated between waterproof supporting brackets capable of being directed and secured at any angle in the horizontal plane. - d.
-Doors and lenses with suitable watertight gaskets and doors that are suitably hinged and held securely to the body of the housing by simple locking devices of noncorrosive material.
+Doors and lenses with suitable watertight gaskets and doors that are suitably hinged and held securely to the body of the housing by simple locking devices of non-corrosive material.
 Doors are to be easily removed and reinstalled without use of special tools.